hoverkraft-tech/ci-dokumentor/docker/README.md

 # Docker Implementation for CI Dokumentor

-This directory contains the Docker implementation for the CI Dokumentor CLI tool.
+This directory contains the Docker implementation for the CI Dokumentor command-line tool.

 ## Files